sarkis093/powershell-data-exfiltration/README.md

    - **In the PowerShell Terminal**: The PowerShell script will finish execution after sending the data.
 The Python server may respond, and the PowerShell script can optionally handle this.

-   - **Ensure the Connection Closes**: After the data is sent, both scripts will close the connection automatically.
+   - **Ensure the Connection Closes**: After the data is sent, both scripts will fechar a conexão automaticamente.

-**Important Tips:**
-- Ensure both scripts are running and listening on the same port (443 in this case).
-- You can change the port if needed, but both the PowerShell and Python scripts need to use the same one.